Showing posts with label 2019. Show all posts

 Well, when I started the work, I used an "archival" India Ink marker for the "square-up" lines.
 They really weren't squares but they were used for the same purpose.
 I believed archival to mean they would be inert.
 Big mistake, for the "India ink" interacted with the acrylic paint and turned red.

 My intent is to take alcohol and take the acrylic paint down to the gesso and then rebuild the layers of paint—maybe, maybe not—it's been a couple of years and it still has red lines.
 I don't think paint on top even with gesso would work.
-It would not be a pleasant task, so right now it is a reminder to use pastel or graphic to square up.
+It would not be a pleasant task, so right now it is a reminder to use pastel or graphite to square up.
 I can't bring myself to discard it—I really, really like it.

 8-Mile Fishing Trip